 Act 71 was passed in 2014 as House Bill 1559.
 The law requires every school district in Pennsylvania to:

 This hour long webinar, delivered by presenters from across the Commonwealth, informs school districts on best practices for creating and/or updating suicide prevention policy.
+Click here to view the slides and click here for a document with definitions and nomenclature.

 While Act 71 requires educators in grades 6-12 to receive 4 hours of training on suicide prevention every 5 years, it does not state how this will occur.
 Each school district is ultimately responsible for their own compliance.
 Further, PAYSPI highly recommends that school districts avoid providing all 4 hours of training in the first year and then avoid the topic until 5 years later.
 Everything we know about learning, as well as data on the effectiveness of suicide prevention training programs, suggest that this approach is ineffective.
 We suggest schools consider a model whereby educators and other school staff are trained for at least one hour annually.
 A second model to consider is two hours every other year.
 Either way, the school district would be compliant with Act 71.